-a In June 2009 the Scottish Government set national road accident casualty reduction targets underpinned by a national road safety framework.
-The 2020 road safety targets are detailed in the table below.
+In June 2009 the Scottish Government set national road accident casualty reduction targets underpinned by a national road safety framework.
+These national reduction targets, for the year 2020, are set out in the table below.

 Target 2020 Reduction

 People killed 40%

 People seriously injured 55%

 Children (aged <16) killed 50%

-Children (aged <16) seriously injured 65%

-Slight Casualty Rate (per 100 million veh-km) 10%
+Children (aged <16) seriously injured 65% Slight casualty rate (per 100 million veh - km) 10%

-Compared with the average number of casualties for 2004-2008.
+^{}Compared with the average number of casualties for 2004-2008

-b It is important to highlight that the 2020 targets set by the Scottish Government are ambitious and it will require significant commitment and resources from all partners for them to be achieved, given that the casualty rates have been reduced to a much lower baseline over the last few years.
+It is important to highlight that the 2020 targets set by the Scottish Government are ambitious and it will require significant commitment and resources from all partners for them to be achieved, given that the casualty rates have been reduced to a much lower baseline over the last few years.
 The Council remains committed to improving road safety for all residents and visitors to the city.